seandreher/CNS-Lab/Homework2/README.md

 ![cont2](https://github.com/seandreher/CNS-Lab/blob/main/Homework2/cont2.png)

 **Question 5** <br />
 Below is the screenshot of the output of my commandline when I use dockps on the VM.
 This is the same output from lab 2 except for the container in the image above is now the 'attacker'.
-In addition, I show that I can docksh into the new 'attacker'.
+In addition, I show that I can docksh into the new 'attacker'. <br />
 ![lab2dockps](https://github.com/seandreher/CNS-Lab/blob/main/Homework2/dockshdockps.png)

 ## **Additional Screenshots**
 The screenshot below is the container running in the VM.
-It is a website that allows me to have hands on practice with web application security.
+It is a website that allows me to have hands on practice with web application security. <br />
 ![dvwa](https://github.com/seandreher/CNS-Lab/blob/main/Homework2/dvwa.png)